syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/open-save.md

 ```

-You can find the server endpoint code to save the spreadsheet JSON data as an Excel file in the attached documentation(https://www.syncfusion.com/downloads/support/directtrac/general/ze/WebApplication1_(1)-880363187).

-After launching the server endpoint, you need to update the file fetch URL on the client-side sample as shown below.
+You can find the server endpoint code to save the spreadsheet data as an Excel file in this [attachment](https://www.syncfusion.com/downloads/support/directtrac/general/ze/WebApplication1_(1)-880363187).
+After launching the server endpoint, you need to update the URL on the client side sample as shown below.

 ```js

-//To save an Excel file to the server.
+//To save an Excel file to the server. fetch('https://localhost:{port number}/Home/Save')

-fetch('https://localhost:{port number}/Home/Save')

 ```

 ### Supported file formats